Extreme Photonics Applications Centre (EPAC)

-EPAC will drive bright, beam-like, high-energy X-rays, electrons, protons, ions, neutrons and muons by merely changing the target geometry, enabling multi-modal imaging and probing capabilities for fundamental science and applications.
+The EPAC lase will drive bright beams of high-energy X-rays, electrons, protons, ions, neutrons and muons by merely changing the target geometry, enabling multi-modal imaging and probing capabilities for fundamental science and applications.

 Facility overview